lucaskoensgen/pcs_scraper/README.md

 import pcs_scraper as pcs

 # request race object for tour de france
-tdf = pcs.Race(race = 'tour-de-france', year = 2021)
+tdf = pcs.Race(name = 'tour-de-france', year = 2021)

 	# if unsure about spelling of race name according to PCS you can search using:
 	# race_options = pcs.race_options_by_year(2021)
 	# can refine output using race circuit or classification when requesting
 	# race_options = pcs.race_options_by_year(2021, classification = '2.UWT', circuit = 'UCI World Tour')

 # request the GC results